WorldHistoricalGazetteer/whg3/developer/phonetics-review-252.md

 **So: if you cherry-pick `a751b5729`, take `fb014071e` with it.** And never promote `whg/settings.py` wholesale — that is a standing rule for other reasons too.

+✅ **And you do not have to remember that.** `tests/test_deploy_consistency.py` asserts the `Dockerfile` base image and the `settings.py` GDAL path agree with each other.
+It fails on `main` the moment a bookworm path arrives on a bullseye image, whatever put it there — and it stays correct after place#254 completes, because the invariant is *agreement*, not "must be bullseye".
+Verified against all three real cases: that cherry-pick, its reverse, and a future codename the map does not know.

 ## Things that will look like bugs and are not

 - **A rule set's identity is its `slug`, not its `code.`** `mya-Mymr` exists both